Webley .455 caliber MK. I (Mark 1, 1887)

 Webley revolver, .455, Mark 2.
-Adopted in 1894, almost the same as Mark 1, but hardened removable steel blate was added at the back of the frame breech, hammer was strenghtened, grip was slightly rounded.
+Adopted in 1894, almost the same as Mark 1, but a hardened removable steel plate – “blast-shield”, was added at the back of the frame breech, the hammer was strengthened, grip was slightly rounded.

 Webley revolver, .455, Mark 3.
-Adopted in 1897, this was Mark 2 with improved cylinder to frame lock.
-Cylinder can be removed for cleaning.
+Adopted in 1897, this was a Mark 2 with improved cylinder to frame lock.
+The cylinder can be removed for cleaning.
 Since 1905, some Mark 3 revolvers were also made with 5 inch (125 mm) barrels.

 Webley revolver, .455, Mark 4.
-Adopted in 1899, this was an improved Mark 3, made from different steel, with smaller and lighter hammer and wider cylinder slots.
+Adopted in 1899, this was an improved Mark 3, made from a different kind of steel, with a smaller and lighter hammer and with wider cylinder slots.
 Since 1905, some Mark 4 revolvers were also made with 5 inch (125 mm) barrels.

 Webley revolver, .455, Mark 5.
 Adopted in 1913.
-Mark 5 was designed to accept smokeless (cordite) ammunition, and thus, had larger and stronger cylinder, and accordingly redesigned frame.
+The Mark 5 was designed to accept smokeless (cordite) ammunition, and thus, had a larger and stronger cylinder, and the frame was redesigned accordingly.

 Webley revolver, .455, Mark 6.
-Adopted in 1915, it was the "ultimate" Webley .455 six-shooter.
-Mark 6 featured redesigned, more squared grip, 6 inch (152 mm) barrels, removable front sights.
-Mark 6 revolvers were manufactured by Webley & Scott until 1921, later these were manufactured by Royal Small Arms Factory at Enfield Lock.
-Oficially rendered obsolete in 1932 with the adoption of the Enfield No.2 .38 caliber revolvers, but widely used by British troops during the World War Two.
+Adopted in 1915, this is the “ultimate” Webley .455 six-shooter.
+Mark 6 featured a redesigned, more squared-off grip, 6 inch (152 mm) barrels and removable front sights.
+Mark 6 revolvers were manufactured by W & S until 1921.
+Later these were manufactured by the Royal Small Arms Factory at Enfield Lock.
+Oficially rendered obsolete in 1932 with the adoption of the Enfield No.2 .38 caliber revolvers, they were still widely used by British troops during World War Two.